veganpalsusto/palsusto-web-hugo-source/content/authors/Tres Leches/_index.md

 This delicious cake is called _tres leches_, which is a sponge cake soaked in three (oat) milks: condensed, evaporated and whole milk.

+We are offering three exquisite flavours: Traditional Strawberry, Chocolate Abuelita, and Delicious Café de Olla!

 ### Allergen Advice:
 For allergens, including cereals containing gluten, see ingredients in **bold**.